der-tkw/traktforalfred/README.md

 ### Notes
  - You need a trakt.tv account for this workflow.
  - You need to store your [API key from trakt.tv] and your credentials (username/password).
- - Your password will be saved as SHA1 hash.
+ - Your password will be stored as SHA1 hash.
 It is not stored in plain text!
- - As soon as OAuth authentication is available it will replace the current authentication.
+ - As soon as OAuth authentication is available it will replace the current authentication approach.

 ### Command Overview
-![][commands]
+![][screenshot_commands]

 ### Setup Commands
  - `trakt-apikey <your-api-key-here>` will store your API key